Zanussi dishwashers rated

 Choosing the best Zanussi dishwasher

-Full-sized dishwashers from Zanussi usually hold 12 place settings, which is standard, though models that have capacity for 13, 14 and 15 place settings are available from other brands.
-Compact models hold six place settings and slimlines have space for nine place settings.
-Black dishwashers are common from Zanussi, as are white models.
-Stainless steel models are available sometimes, too.
+Full-sized dishwashers from Zanussi usually hold 12 or 13 place settings, which is standard, although models that have capacity for 14 or 15 place settings are available from other brands.
+We've tested compact Zanussi models, too, which hold six place settings.

 Dishwashers from Zanussi offer flexible racks and brackets.
-Some, but not all, models offer helpful features, such as delay timers and time-remaining indicators.
-Check the technical specifications page in our Zanussi dishwasher reviews to see which features each machine comes with.
+Some, but not all, models have helpful advanced features, such as delay timers and time-remaining indicators.
+Check the technical specifications page in our Zanussi dishwasher reviews to see the features of each machine.

-You can contact Zanussi by calling its customer support line on 03445 612612 or via its website: www.zanussi.co.uk.
+You can contact Zanussi by calling its customer support line on 0344 561 2612 or via its website: zanussi.co.uk.